‘Manukau Fruit Bowl’ coming soon!

 ‘Manukau Fruit Bowl’ is an unofficial name..
 But right behind our current base at 41 Boundary road on the edge of Te Pae o Manukau (commonly known as Manukau Sports Bowl), we have been penciling in a Food forest.

-Forests are naturally regenerative, with a mix of plants growing in different layers and heights, they protect and build soil through diverse planting.
-Forests once established pretty much look after themselves whilst providing abundance in terms of food, fruit and resources.
+Forests are naturally regenerative.
+With a diverse mix of plants growing in different layers and heights, they protect and build soil.
+Forests once established, pretty much look after themselves whilst providing abundance in terms of food, fruit and resources.
 Thinking back to our ancestors, the ngāhere was their supermarket and their hardware store.
-Our dream is to grow an abundance of food to help sustain the surrounding community but also to grow resources and taonga that sailed to Aotearoa with us on the waka long ago.
+Our dream is to grow an abundance of fruit amongst ancestral foods of the Pacific, to provide for the surrounding community but also to grow resources and taonga that sailed to Aotearoa with our Pasifika people on the waka, long ago.
+This is part of our kai resilience kaupapa, in our commitment to provide public access to kai while restoring our ancestral relationships with our roots and whenua.

-If you are in a position to support us in any way with this upcoming project, or have a cool suggestion for a name instead of ‘Manukau Fruit Bowl’ please get in touch: manava@pva.org.nz
+If you are in a position to support us in any way with this upcoming project, or have a cool suggestion for a name instead of ‘Manukau Fruit Bowl’ please get in touch☺ We’d love your input: manava@pva.org.nz